 - Difficulty or pain while opening or closing the mouth

 - Limited ability to open your mouth normally

 - Locking of the jaw while either opening or closing

 - Clicking, popping, or grating sound when opening or closing your mouth

 - Headaches (frequent)

 - Upper shoulder pain

-In yet another TMJ injury case, our client was injured in a car accident by a car which was insured for $250,000.
-This client underwent arthroscopic surgery and we settled the case for $225,000.
+Our client was injured in a car accident by a car which was insured for $250,000.
+Our client underwent arthroscopic surgery and we settled the case for $225,000.

 Please take a look at some of our settlements and verdicts for TMJ injuries.